 Click OK to close the dialog and apply your changes.

-To create a closed polyline that includes the arc
+To create a closed polyline solid that includes the arc

-Once the arc is defined and locked, we add CAD lines to create a closed polyline.
+Once the arc is defined and locked, we add CAD lines to create a closed polyline and then convert it to a solid.
 Taking advantage of some CAD editing options will help us do this effectively.

 Click Edit> Snap Settings and make sure that Object Snaps and Endpoint snap settings are toggled on.
 This will allow us to precisely snap new lines to the ends of our arc.